 Tickets are available at retail outlets, or online via the ALC website.
 To buy tickets online, you need an account, which also allows you to buy bundles of tickets.
 Subscriptions for multiple weeks are available, as well.

 You can enter second chance draws with losing lottery tickets on the ALC portal.
 The site gives away $40,000 each month in these draws.
-You can also download a separate app, which scans the barcode of your tickets.
-This is a quick way to check numbers of older retail tickets, without needing to look up the numbers.
+You can also download a separate Nova Scotia lottery app, which scans the barcode of your tickets.
+This is a quick way to check the numbers of older retail tickets, without needing to look up the numbers.

 How you claim prizes depends on how much you won: